crownshield-sec/soc-portfolio/projects/suricata-alert-investigation-01/README.md

 | ff02::fb | IPv6 multicast DNS traffic. |
 | 91.189.91.157 | External Ubuntu/Canonical infrastructure associated with system services and time synchronization.

-No malicious destination addresses were identified during this review.
-The observed traffic was consistent with normal operating system and network discovery behavior.
+No malicious destination addresses were identified during this investigation.
+Observed communications were consistent with expected operating system services, multicast DNS discovery traffic, and Ubuntu infrastructure connectivity.
+Based on the available evidence, no escalation or containment actions were required.

 ### Command Used
 ```bash